dw-data/covid-prisons/README.md

 of other countries.
 They are, however, an interesting indication that cases might be rising during the fourth wave in other countries as well.

-**Most recent number of deaths per 100,000 inmates by country:**
+**Most recent share of deaths among inmates by country:**

 `value`: Cumulative number of cases on that date

-`value_rel`: Cumulative share of inmates infected until that date
+`value_rel`: Cumulative share of deaths related to COVID-19 among inmates until that date, in percent

 | country            | date       | value | value_rel |
 |:-------------------|:-----------|------:|----------:|